gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - To determine the external modules that can be substituted, we will need a way to determine the `GradlePublication` associated with an `EclipseProject`, if any.
 - The `GradlePublication`s for a project can be determined by querying the model `ProjectPublications`.
 If a matching coordinates are found, the substitution can only be performed if the model of the project registered a publication.
+- Use `DefaultEclipseProjectDependency` if possible or provide a custom implementation of `EclipseProjectDependency` if needed.

 ##### Test cases